emmaroche/assignment1-emmaroche/README.md

 + /person/:id - moviePersonPage.js - Displays view of people details for the cast member you click on in the movie details page.

-## Independent learning (If relevant).
+## Independent learning

+### New Material UI components

-I researched more into the use of the imageList API via [MUI](https://mui.com).
+I researched a bit more into the use of the imageList API via [MUI](https://mui.com).
 While researching how to use imageList, I found another component API called <ImageListItemBar> which allowed me to add a caption under the Imagelists which I used to display the casts names & roles and to display the movie recommendation & similar movie names.

+### Pagination

+I wanted to add pagination to my app, this part took me a lot of trial and error to figure out but by searching around I found a few websites and youtube videos that I followed instructions from and put them together to create successful pagination that you can seen all the movie list views.
+The most significant website and video that helped me are linked below.

++I installed 'npm i react-paginate' which is a ReactJS component, I got this command from this website: (https://www.npmjs.com/package/react-paginate)

++I was advised to install the above ReactJS component from this youtube video: (https://youtu.be/HANSMtDy508) I followed most of this youtube tutorial and made the relevant changes to get it to work within in this app.